 Selecting the type of heat pump system you install could mean the difference between thousands and tens of thousands of dollars in savings on energy bills.
 While geothermal and solar heat pumps are more costly than air-source models, they provide superior efficiency and cost savings over time.

-Energy efficiency measures are designed to conserve the amount of energy necessary for a given product or service (www.eia.gov/energyexplained/use-of-energy/efficiency-and-conservation.php).
-They can be implemented at various levels of consumption, from individual appliances to industrial facilities and power plants.
+Energy efficiency measures designed to conserve the amount of energy necessary for a given product or service.
+They can implemented at various levels of consumption, from individual appliances to industrial facilities and power plants.

-Utilizing less energy not only saves consumers money and the environment, but it also decreases the need for foreign fossil fuel imports.
+Utilizing less energy not only saves consumers money and the environment but also decreases the need for foreign fossil fuel imports.
 Furthermore, it reduces greenhouse gas emissions and improves air quality.

 Energy efficiency measures come in many forms, though some may be more costly than others.
 For instance, insulation in a building allows it to use less heating and cooling energy while still keeping a comfortable temperature inside.